It provides syntax highlighting for a number of programming languages, has an extensive range of plugins and supports a wide range of file formats.

 The one major problem with this approach is that you won’t get the latest Vim version.

 Let me discuss the features in the newer Vim release and then I’ll show you how to install latest Vim on Ubuntu.

 Here, I give an overview of the features offered by Vim including some of its latest additions:

 - Support for Pop Up Windows (you can be notified about a background build by getting a pop-up message without interrupting your work)

 - Lambdas and Closures

 - New style testing

 You can read the entire changelog here.

-Since Vim 8.0 has been released only yesterday, it will take some time before it reaches you.
-The good news for Ubuntu users is that they have an unofficial PPA that they can use to easily install Vim 8.0.
+The good news for Ubuntu users is that they have an unofficial PPA that they can use to easily install the latest version of Vim available.